lisael/logparser_ng/README.rst

 The first lines of result are written before the last lines of the input are read.
-Hence, parsing 8M lines (1,4GB) takes 2 minutes and less of 200MB of RAM on a dual core proc.
+Hence, parsing 8M lines (1,4GB) takes less than minutes and 10MB of RAM on an aged dual core proc.

 The pipe line (well, and go itself) allows heavy concurrency while keeping readable and testable code.